debrawolford/treat-your-pup/README.md

 4. Tried selecting all options while on the Contact Us page to see if they lead to the corresponding pages: success

 - Social buttons:
-1. When selecting Facebook icon it directs to facebook.com.
+1. When selecting Facebook icon it directs to facebook.com in a new tab.
-2. When selecting Instagram icon it directs to instagram.com.
+2. When selecting Instagram icon it directs to instagram.com in a new tab.
-3. When selecting Twitter icon it directs to twitter.com
+3. When selecting Twitter icon it directs to twitter.com in a new tab.

 - Order Meals:
 1. Clicked on "See Meals"